cherylepatrick/DUNESchoolInteractions/README.md

 The ones without Solution won't run until you fix them!

-These are designed to be used with the worksheet from the DUNE neutrino-interactions summer school, "My first neutrino interaction analysis" session.
-See the indico page at https://indico.fnal.gov/event/48900/overview for details and to download the worksheet.
-There are also introductory slides.
-You'll need DUNE access and an installation of CAFAna on the DUNE gpvm's - see the requirements page on the indico for instructions.
-While I also made this available for GENIE, these are the files for DUNE (for GENIE I just copied across some CAFs to /genie/app/users/cpatrick/DUNESchool/CAFs/ but I don't promise they will stay there forever.)
+These are designed to be used with the DUNE Interactions School worksheet.